Tango Forever

 Tango Day

-An Argentine composer and musical producer, Ben Molar came up with the brilliant idea to establish National Tango Day.
+Ben Molar, an Argentine composer and musical producer, conceived the brilliant idea to establish National Tango Day.

 Ben Molar, the Honorary Citizen of Buenos Aires.
 Credit: discogs

-He chose 11th December to commemorate the birthday of two musicians who made a great impact on development and popularisation of Argentine Tango: a French-Argentine singer, songwriter, composer and actor – Carlos Gardel (1890) also known as ‘the king of tango’, and a prominent Argentine composer, musician and conductor – Julio de Caro (1899).
+He chose 11th December to honour the birthdays of two musicians who significantly shaped the development and popularisation of Argentine tango: Carlos Gardel (1890), a French-Argentine singer, songwriter, composer, and actor known as ‘the King of Tango’, and Julio de Caro (1899), a prominent Argentine composer, musician, and conductor.

 Carlos Gardel.
 Credit: Joaquin Amenabar

-At first, the idea did not find much support.
-However, Ben Molar never let it go and finally, on 11th December 1977 the inaugural Tango Day was held in Buenos Aires.
-A week later the Argentine government officially granted Tango Day the national status.
+Initially, supporters largely overlooked the idea.
+However, Ben Molar persevered, and on 11th December 1977, Buenos Aires celebrated the inaugural Tango Day.
+A week later, the Argentine government officially recognised Tango Day as a national holiday.

 Julio de Caro.
 Credit: pura milonga

-Whether it is a collective work or a magnificent result of an unknown genius, sometime around the early 1880s the tango was born along the River Plate (Río de la Plata), the natural border between Argentina and Uruguay.
-Technically, it is a skillful mix of the German Waltz, Czech Polka, Polish Mazurka, Bohemian Schottische, Spanish Habanera, African Candombe, and Argentine Milonga.
-Today tango consists of a variety of styles that developed in different regions and times in Argentina and around the world.
-Still, this unique dance has a strong character, which carries spirit unlike to any other.
+Tango emerged in the early 1880s along the River Plate (Río de la Plata), which forms the natural border between Argentina and Uruguay.
+This genre represents a skilful blend of various influences, including the German waltz, Czech polka, Polish mazurka, Bohemian schottische, Spanish habanera, African candombe, and Argentine milonga.
+Today, tango encompasses a variety of styles that developed across different regions and eras in Argentina and around the world.
+Despite its evolution, this unique dance retains a strong character, embodying an unparalleled spirit.

 Tango of Daphne (Jack Lemmon) and Osgood (Joe E. Brown) from "Some Like It Hot" (1959)